“The purpose of all relationships is to create a sacred context within which you can express the fullness of who you are.”

 Neale Donald Walsh

-This is a bad idea because we all need to be heard and validated in our pain and for mistreatment.
+Impatience and disgust that accompanies, “get over it,” is a bad idea.
+We all need to be heard and validated in our pain and for mistreatment all while we may be feeling vulnerable just for such a need.
 When we are dismissed and discussion is avoided, or shamed, pain gets stuck within us.
 This happens because many people don’t make listening and validating pain and mistreatment a priority, or do it enough or at all, and that harms many.

 For most people, we have been taught to avoid being with, and supporting each other in the darkest places.
 I think the avoidance of discomfort and preventing one another the sharing of pain is itself a virulent form of abuse and neglect that has huge consequences for all of us.
 The very rejection of our experience by our self and others is what causes us to be stuck and keeps us from making much-needed progress.